Kailash-Natarajan/INR-CURRENCY-DENOMINATION-RECOGNITION-USING-TRANSFER-LEARNING/README.md

 # INR-CURRENCY-DENOMINATION-RECOGNITION-USING-TRANSFER-LEARNING
-INR Denomination Recognition is an image classification project.
+INR Denomination Recognition is an image classification project built using Tensorflow Keras.

 * In this project, Indian Rupees Notes are classified according to their currency value, using deep learning techniques.
 * This project leverages the power of transfer learning.
 The pretrained base model used is EfficientNetB0.